We will be launching the 2021 programme at 12pm on 11 August 2021

 Islington Square, Esther Anne Place, London N1 1UN

-Return to Upper Street and continue walking south.
-Turn left to skirt the top of Islington Green.
-At Essex Road turn left then immediately right down St Peter’s Street, following this until the roundabout, where you turn right into Danbury Street.
-Your destination is just over the canal bridge to the left, but you’ll get a much better view from the canal bank so turn left onto the towpath just before the bridge.
+Return to Upper Street and continue walking south > turn left to skirt the top of Islington Green > turn left onto Essex Road then immediately right down St Peter’s Street > follow this street until the roundabout > turn right into Danbury Street.
+Diespeker Wharf is just over the canal bridge to the left, but you’ll get a much better view from the canal bank so turn left onto the towpath just before the bridge.

 Walking time 10 minutes